Merci, Paris

 Merci.

-That’s “thank you” in French.
-Pronounced mer-see.
-Isn’t it such a soft, soothing, wonderful sound to express gratitude.
-And Merci is what this post is all about.
+That’s “thank you” in French — pronounced mer-see.
+Isn’t it such a soft, soothing, wonderful sound to express gratitude?
+And Merci is precisely what this post is all about.

-They sell clothes, they sell food, they sell beauty products, they sell household goods, they sell an unprecedented concept that generates employment for young creative minds and aids human development in Africa.
+They sell clothes, they sell food, they sell beauty products, they sell homeware — but more than that, they offer an unprecedented concept: one that creates opportunities for young creative talents while supporting humanitarian development in Africa.

-The unchanging ethos of Merci is to provide something for everybody – be it “small budgets or large projects”, “young or not so young”, “local or international” – they want their customers to feel comfortable, understood and accepted.
-Nevertheless, they operate with an ever-changing theme that “works like a magazine”.
-They feature the most recent trends by monitoring the moves of society that are synced to the messages and eyes of talented designers.
-Hence, in a 150-year-old space, nothing actually feels outmoded or inapplicable.
-In fact, it’s quite the contrary.
+The enduring ethos of Merci is to offer something for everyone — whether “small budgets or large projects”, “young or not so young”, “local or international”.
+The aim is for every visitor to feel comfortable, understood and welcome.
+At the same time, the store operates with an ever-changing theme that “works like a magazine”, reflecting contemporary trends and social movements through the eyes of talented designers.
+As a result, within this 150-year-old space, nothing feels outdated — quite the opposite.

-There are two ways to enter Merci – one through the Used Book Cafe that houses more than 10,000 books and where you’ll be bombarded by the scent of strong coffees and ignored by studious patrons lost between pages; another way is through the main door that leads to a courtyard where you will be greeted by lots of light, manicured plants, glass windows and a red vintage car.
+There are two ways to enter Merci.
+One is through the Used Book Café, which houses more than 10,000 books, where you are greeted by the rich scent of coffee and quietly ignored by studious patrons lost between pages.
+The other is through the main entrance, which leads into a courtyard bathed in light, filled with manicured greenery, glass façades, and a striking red vintage car.

 DSC06241-2DSC06239-2DSC06367-2

-At the front, there’s a huge display of a bed piled up with pillows and hanging craft that painted the image of floating clouds.
+At the front, there is a large display of a bed piled high with pillows, surrounded by hanging crafts that create the illusion of floating clouds.

-Venture in and you’ll see scarves and clothes, nail polishes and shoes.
-Fashionistas please sit still.
+Venture further in and you’ll find scarves and clothing, nail polish and shoes.
+Fashionistas, please try to remain calm.

 DSC06260-2 DSC06258-2 DSC06261-2 DSC06262-2 DSC06265-2 DSC06268-2 DSC06267-2 DSC06276-2 DSC06277-2 DSC06272-2 DSC06271-2 DSC06280-2 DSC06281-2 DSC06288-2 DSC06291-2 DSC06295-2 DSC06294-2 DSC06297-2 DSC06308-2 DSC06299-2 DSC06304-2DSC06302-2DSC06292-2DSC06311-2DSC06318-2DSC06316-2DSC06315-2